smartsheet-platform/smartsheet-python-sdk/README.md

 that are covered here.

 * When fetching a Sheet, pagination isn't supported
+* Adding/Deleting Columns to/from an existing Sheet
+* Moving Rows
+* Expanding or collapsing Rows
+* Hyperlinks and Cell links are not supported
 * Replacing an attachment doesn't work, only uploading a new version
-* Adding a Row above any other rows requires refetching the Sheet
-  * Because the local Rows don't get renumbered
-* Deletion of Rows, Columns, Cells, or Sheets
 * Can't issue HEAD requests on the S3 link used to download attachments
   * These result in a 403 error even thought the S3 docs say that GET and HEAD use the same permissions object